 Kimber MacGibbon, co-founder and Director of Research and Education of the HER Foundation had this to say about Dr. Guttuso’s current research, “We are excited to have Dr. Guttuso on our Advisory Board and we appreciate Dr. Guttuso’s interest in the treatment of HG.
 His new research trial of the medication gabapentin (Neurontin) for women with refractory HG is novel and if effective, offers new hope to pregnant mothers who have given up on finding effective care, or have had adverse reactions to currently available treatments.
 The HER Foundation will continue its mission to seek out and support responsible researchers and clinicians that provide compassionate care to women with HG.”

 Meet Nicola Lennon, brave HG mom of two boys and skydiver!
-Nicola is doing her part to help raise awareness for HG women by taking a huge leap for HG awareness by jumping out of a plane and skydiving.
-On Saturday, August 16th at Black Knights Parachute Centre, Lancaster UK she will take the plunge to show every HG woman that if you can get through HG, you can do anything.
+Nicola did her part to help HG women by taking a huge leap for HG awareness – jumping out of a plane and skydiving!
+On Saturday, August 16th 2014 at Black Knights Parachute Centre in Lancaster, UK she took the plunge to show every HG woman that if you can get through HG, you can do anything.
 “Jumping out of a plane is easy compared what I endured with my HG pregnancies,” said Lennon.
 “I wanted to show my support and awareness for HG women and help out the HER Foundation who was such a great support for me during my pregnancies.
-This is my way of saying thank you to HER and letting HG moms know that HG gave me a new perspective on life, take nothing for granted and enjoy each day!”
-Nicola will also be raising funds for her local HG support organization in the UK and HER Foundation sister charity, Pregnancy Sickness Support (PSS).
+This is my way of saying thank you to HER and letting HG moms know that HG gave me a new perspective on life.
+Take nothing for granted and enjoy each day!”
+Nicola also raised funds for her local HG support organization in the UK and HER Foundation sister charity, Pregnancy Sickness Support (PSS).

 For race results go to www.CharmCityRun.com